awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 }
 ```

-### Example 4: Allow read\-only access to code reviews for a user connecting from a specified IP address range<a name="identity-based-policies-example-4"></a>
+### Example 2: Allow read\-only access to CodeGuru Reviewer operations for a user connecting from a specified IP address range<a name="identity-based-policies-example-2"></a>

 You can create a policy that only allows users CodeGuru Reviewer read\-only access if their IP address is within a certain IP address range\.
 The following example grants read\-only CodeGuru Reviewer permissions to users whose IP addresses are within the specified IP address block of 203\.0\.113\.0/24\.